 - Before you try to fix the Wi-Fi connectivity issue, you would want to try clearing the error by restarting your device.
 When you restart your device, it refreshes the functioning of the device.

 - To restart your Nintendo Switch, you will first need to hold the power button of your Nintendo Switch for at least 15 seconds.

 - After holding and pressing the power button for 15 seconds, you will again need to press the power button to restart your device and see if this clears the Wi-Fi connectivity error.

 - Now, to reset the cache of your Nintendo Switch, you will first need to press the Settings option on the Nintendo Switch home screen.

-- Next, you will need to scroll down and select the System option from the left-hand menu.
+- Next, you must scroll down and select the System option from the left-hand menu.

 - Then, you will need to scroll down to the bottom of the screen and select Formatting Options.